aimeos/aimeos-typo3/README.md

 ## Page setup

-The page setup for an Aimeos web shop is easy if you import the [standard page tree](https://aimeos.org/fileadmin/download/Aimeos-pages_two-columns_2.1.6.t3d) into your TYPO3 installation.
+The page setup for an Aimeos web shop is easy if you import the [standard page tree for TYPO3 8.7/9.5](https://aimeos.org/fileadmin/download/Aimeos-pages_two-columns_18.10.t3d) into your TYPO3 installation.

 ### Go to the import view